HelmholtzAI-Consultants-Munich/PySDDR/README.md

 * To get the trained distribution the user can call ```distribution_layer = sddr.get_distribution()```.
 From this the user can then get all the properties available from [PyTorch's Probability Distributions package](https://pytorch.org/docs/stable/distributions.html) (torch.distributions), e.g. the mean can be retrieved by ```distribution_layer.mean``` or the standard deviaton by ```distribution_layer.stddev```.

-* To get the trained network's weights, i.e. coefficients, for the structured part and for a specific distributional parameter, the user can call:```sddr.coeff(self, 'rate')```.
+* To get the trained network's weights, i.e. coefficients, for the structured part and for a specific distributional parameter, the user can call:```sddr.coeff('rate')```.

 ### Predicting